YaMoses/Orion-Task/Orion Task/Readme.md

 ## Running

-* To run the app simply type "Command + R" .
+* To run the app simply type "Command + R" in Xcode.

 ## Features